 An example of google title alignment is this blog post.
 At the title section at the top, I use left alignment because some of the titles of some of my articles may get long enough that centering the text would become annoying to read and so I use left alignment.

 Justified text looks like if center alignment and left alignment had a child together.
-Justified text makes your paragraphs look blocky and defined around the sides.
+Justified text makes your paragraphs look like blocks and defined have sides.

 It works by changing the spacing between each word depending on how many words it best sees can fit onto one line.
 The spacing between the words in the same for each line, but changes for the next.

-Books are by far the most common source of justified text out there.
-They love using justified text because it looks more visually appealing, and when books have a reputation for being boring and dull – they use what they can get.
+Books and magazines are by far the most common source of justified text out there.
+They love using justified text because it looks more visually appealing, and looks more professional.

-Books can get away with using justified text because each line has enough words so that the different spacing between them is either little or insignificant.
+Each line of a book or magazine usually have enough words so that the problems of justified alignment don’t happen.
 Each line of text in a book typically has around 60 characters per line, which is about 10 words per line.
-This enables books to have the visual appeal of justified text, and the user experience of left justified text.
+This enables books to have the visual appeal of justified text, and the user experience of left-justified text.

 In the case where justified text doesn’t work, left alignment would be used to make word spacing less distracting.
 It’s common practice for book designers and book formatters to choose what alignment is best for each book or written material.